an3ll/docker-introduction-lab/README1.md

 Nothing happens!
 Why?

-The container does not expose the port 8161 from the container!
+The container does not expose the port 8161 from the container to the docker host!

 Stop the container and restart it with the new argument
 ```